-Entries tagged with 'Pete's Hot Dogs'
+'Pete's Hot Dogs' on Serious Eats

 Pete's hot dog is strikingly different from every other Southern dog.
 It's one of those places where you walk in and just KNOW it's going to be awesome.
 It's a tiny place with a stainless steel counter and room for maybe six people at the most.
 Owner Gus Koutroulakis has been at the helm, cooking dogs on the tiny griddle from the same spot in the front window, since 1948.

 This week on Hot Dog Of The Week, we check in with Pete's Hot Dogs in Newburgh, New York.
 Since 1932, Pete's has been a local favorite, serving up natural casing dogs with two different chili sauces.
 In addition to the food, the place offers a glimpse into the past of a changing small town.